“We kind of gave him—‘All right, you get a mulligan. You get a do-over here.'”

 “Did he say ‘Culligan’?” someone yelled from the rear of the crowd.

-“We’re dealing with a violation of the scared bonds of marriage!” roared an irate priest.
+“We’re dealing with a violation of the sacred bonds of marriage!”
+Roared an irate priest.
 “Is this really the appropriate time for golf analogies?”

-“Culligan did work on my nephew’s sink last fall.
+“Culligan did work on my nephew Moishe’s sink last fall.
 Thing still leaks.
 Real shoddy deal,” added another.

 “What’s golf?” asked Wade, and farted again.